zoeskan/MCB185/unit0-setup.md

 ## Git ##

-Git is the most popular version control software.
+Git is a very popular document management system.
 While it was designed for source code management, it can be used to manage all kinds of projects.
 Git allows multiple people to work on the same files without anyone over-writing anyone else's work.
 You will always know who did what and when.

+A "repository" is a collection of files and folders.
+Each repository has a specific intent.
+You might start a repo (slang for repository) to store a collection of cooking recipes, or maybe to write a book with a couple other co-authors.
+If you have a computer-based project, Git is a great way to manage the project.

 ### GitHub Account ###

 GitHub is a website that lets you store your git repositories for free.
+It's secure and backed up.
 There are several similar sites, but GitHub is the most popular.
 Every bioinformatics developer should have a GitHub account.
 Your repositories and activity are part of your CV.
 If you don't have a GitHub account, it's time to point your web browser to [GitHub](https://github.com) and create an account.

 Choose a username.
 It's okay to be clever, but don't be silly.
 Remember, this will be part of your CV.
 After setting your email and password, choose the free